Gastonnter/Gastonnter/README.md

 <details>
 <summary><strong>Skills and Interests ✨</strong></summary>

-- Skill 1
+- Effective Communication
-- Skill 2
+- Adaptability
-- Skill 3
+- Problem-Solving Attitude

 <!-- Add more skills and interests as needed -->